pablodav/burp_server_reports/README.rst

 Intro
 =====

-I'm trying to create some extra feature to the burp and burp-ui ecosystem, with burp you have everything that's required to backup/restore your systems, but like burp-ui is created by a sysadmin that loves Burp and would like to help Burp adoption with it's nice interface, I'm a sysadmin that loves burp and burp-ui and would like to help Burp adoption by providing nice reports.
+Like burp-ui is created by a sysadmin that loves Burp and would like to help Burp adoption with it's nice interface, I'm a sysadmin that loves burp and burp-ui and would like to help Burp adoption by providing nice reports.

-I have started with those reports that I think are more critical in large deployments, but also are good for every deployment.
+I have started with those reports that I think are more critical in large deployments, but also are helpful for every deployment.

-I have also create lot of flexibility in the configuration of those reports, so you will notice that you could change almost every behaviour of them from the config file.
+I have also created a lot of flexibility in the configuration of those reports, so you will notice that you could change almost every behaviour of them from the config file.